StackVista/stackstate-docs/configure/health/send-health-data/repeat_snapshots.md

 Every health Repeat Snapshots data payload has the following details:

 * **start_snapshot** - Optional.
 A start of a snapshot needs to be processed before processing `check_states`.
-This enables StackState to diff a stream snapshot with the previously received one and delete check states that are no longer present in the snapshot.
+This enables Rancher Observability to diff a stream snapshot with the previously received one and delete check states that are no longer present in the snapshot.
 It carries the following fields as snapshot metadata:
   * **repeat_interval_s** - Time in seconds.
-The frequency with which the external source will send health data to StackState.
+The frequency with which the external source will send health data to Rancher Observability.
 Max allowed value is 1800 (30 minutes).
   * **expiry_interval_s** - Time in seconds.
-The time to wait after the last update before an external check is deleted by StackState.
+The time to wait after the last update before an external check is deleted by Rancher Observability.
 Required when using sub streams.
 * **stop_snapshot** - Optional.
 An end of a snapshot will be processed after processing the`check_states`.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It has the following fields:
-  * **urn** - Data source and stream ID encoded as a StackState [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
+  * **urn** - Data source and stream ID encoded as a Rancher Observability [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
   * **sub_stream_id** - Optional.
 Identifier for a subset of the stream health data.
 When the stream data is distributed and reported by several Agents, this allows snapshot lifecycles per `sub_stream_id`
 * **check_states** - A list of check states.
 Each check state can have the following fields:
   * **checkStateId** - Identifier for the check state in the external system
   * **message** - Optional.
-Message to display in StackState UI.
+Message to display in Rancher Observability UI.
 Data will be interpreted as markdown allowing to have links to the external system check that generated the external check state.
-  * **health** - One of the following StackState Health state values: `Clear`, `Deviating`, `Critical`.
+  * **health** - One of the following Rancher Observability Health state values: `Clear`, `Deviating`, `Critical`.
-  * **topologyElementIdentifier** - Used to bind the check state to a StackState topology element.
+  * **topologyElementIdentifier** - Used to bind the check state to a Rancher Observability topology element.
   * **name** - Name of the external check state.

-## Send health to StackState
+## Send health to Rancher Observability

 Health can be sent in one JSON message via HTTP POST or using the `stac` CLI command `stac health send`.
-In the example below, a snapshot containing two check states is sent to StackState from a single external monitoring system.
+In the example below, a snapshot containing two check states is sent to Rancher Observability from a single external monitoring system.

 {% tabs %}
 {% tab title="curl" %}